 3.1.
-Work with GEAR UP KY, KDE, KHEAA, educational providers, community-based organizations and other statewide partners to improve college and career awareness through outreach initiatives.
+Work with GEAR UP KY, KDE, K-12, KHEAA, community-based organizations and other statewide partners to improve early college awareness and readiness in middle and high school.
+This includes not only academic readiness, but social maturity, career readiness, and financial literacy.

 3.2.
-Expand the availability of flexible, affordable, competency-based postsecondary programs, as well as strategies like employer partnerships and Project Graduate, to support working-age adults in the pursuit of job-enhancing postsecondary credentials.
+Expand the availability of flexible, affordable, competency-based postsecondary programs like Commonwealth College, as well as other innovative strategies like Project Graduate and employer partnerships that encourage and support working-age adults to pursue job-enhancing postsecondary credentials.

 3.3.
-Support efforts to improve postsecondary access, workforce readiness, and the technology infrastructure of rural Kentucky.
+Support Kentucky's SOAR initiative and similar efforts to improve postsecondary access, workforce readiness, and the technology infrastructure of rural Kentucky.

 3.4.
-Coordinate a statewide communications strategy to raise awareness of the value and affordability of a postsecondary degree.
+Coordinate a statewide awareness campaign that communicates the value and affordability of a postsecondary degree, particularly in underserved urban centers and rural areas of the state.